Masahiro Tanaka: Tohoku Rakuten Golden Eagles (second stint)

+After the 2020 season, Tanaka decided to leave the MLB to return to Japan.
+Tanaka has said that he decided to return to Japan partly due to anti-Asian racism in the United States during the COVID-19 pandemic.
+Specifically, he feared for the safety of his wife and children.
+He said his child who was in kindergarten at the time faced a negative incident, but did not disclose specific details to the media.
+In March 2021, months after Tanaka had already returned to Japan, Yankees General Manager Brian Cashman commented: "(It is) heartbreaking to hear any of these stories that come out.
+We need to, as a society, do a better job to make sure that (racism) is unwelcomed in any walk of life."

 On January 28, 2021, Tanaka agreed to a two-year contract to return to the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball.
 The deal was worth 900 million yen ($8.6 million) a year with additional incentives, making him the highest-paid player in NPB history.
 His uniform number is 18.

-He re-signed a one-year contract for the 2023 season.
+On January 7, 2023, Tanaka re-signed with Rakuten on a one-year contract.
+In 24 games, he posted a 7–11 record and 4.91 ERA with 81 strikeouts in 139 1/3 innings.
+Following the season, on October 31, Tanaka underwent a right-elbow cleanup surgery.

+Tanaka made one appearance for Rakuten in 2024, taking the loss after allowing four runs on six hits in five innings of work.
+On November 24, 2024, Tanaka and the Eagles parted ways.

+Yomiuri Giants

+On December 15, 2024, Tanaka signed with the Yomiuri Giants of Nippon Professional Baseball.
+On September 30, 2025, he achieved his third win of the season and his 200th career win in the US and Japan combined.

 International career

 2008 Olympics

 Tanaka was the only player to be chosen to the national team to play in the 2008 Beijing Olympics from the Eagles, becoming the youngest Japanese baseball player to play in the Olympics as a pro in the history of the event.
 He pitched in relief in Japan's first game against Cuba in the group stage, throwing one scoreless inning and striking out three.
 While Tanaka saw limited playing time as a middle reliever for the team, he recorded a 0.00 ERA and the highest strikeout rate of any pitcher on the team.